Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Methodology

 We recommend choosing the bias-control parameter $\epsilon_n=c\,n^{-k}$ with constants $c>0$ and $k>0$.
 This choice ensures the bias vanishes asymptotically while providing meaningful variance reduction in finite samples.
 The constants $(c,k)$ can be tuned based on the desired balance bias-variance trade-off, as we demonstrate in our simulation studies.

-\begin{customtheorem}[Consistency of GAW] Under (A1)$-$(A6), correct specification of the propensity model, and the bias-control parameter $\epsilon_n=c\,n^{-k}\to 0$ with $\gamma_t$ satisfying equation~\ref{eq:eq1}, both the unnormalized and normalized GAW estimators are consistent for $\mathbb{E}[Y^d]$:
+\begin{customtheorem}[Consistency of GCW] Under (A1)$-$(A6), correct specification of the propensity model, and the bias-control parameter $\epsilon_n=c\,n^{-k}\to 0$ with $\gamma_t$ satisfying equation~\ref{eq:eq1}, both the unnormalized and normalized GCW estimators are consistent for $\mathbb{E}[Y^d]$:

-A proof is provided in the supplementary materials. \end{customtheorem}
+A proof is provided in the supplementary materials~B. \end{customtheorem}